Doc is in: Emrick not slowing down in his dream job

 Ah yes, Emrick's style.

 Hockey moves fast and all of its play-by-play announcers need to keep up.
 Doc loves his verbs — one fan famously counted 153 used in one game — and finding fun or interesting ways to describe the action.
-A pass isn't just a pass to Emrick — the puck was squibbed, rifled, wanded, even soccered.
+A pass isn't just a pass to Emrick — the puck was squibbed, rifled, wanded, even soccered and the puck isn't just stopped by a goaltender, it's waffleboarded, gloved or sticked away.
 Goals usually get a big "And he scorrrrrrrrrrrres!" from Emrick to match the moment and his deep knowledge of the game allows him to get just as excited by the little things that can turn a game — a puck ringing off a post, an a oh-so-close pass, a jaw-dropping save.

+"Doc pushes himself to reinvent things and to be the best and to try new things and be different and yet not be a caricature," Clement said.

 Albert was a statistician for Emrick for games in the 1980s and used to write down quintessential Doc phrases he'd eventually take pieces of and he sat behind him during the call of Sidney Crosby's golden goal at the 2010 Olympics.
 Whenever Doc and Joyce Emrick decide he should call it a career, Albert may be the most likely person to succeed him as the top NBC Sports hockey play-by-play guy.
 That day does not seem imminent.